 The following guidelines are typical of those followed at hundreds of conscious dances around the world, having been developed through community discussions and agreement over decades.
 Please let us know If you have questions about any of them.

 Before You Arrive

 - Be clean.
-Please arrive fresh with a clean body and clothes, as some of us are sensitive to any scented products (including essential oils) or strong body odors.
+Please arrive fresh with a clean body and clothes, as some of us are very sensitive to strong body odors or any scented products (including essential oils).

 - Be clear-minded.
-We dance free of alcohol and illegal substances.
+We dance free of alcohol and other inebriating substances.

 Holding a Safe and Sacred Space

-- Refrain from talking on the dance floor.
-Take all conversations out to the lobby
+- Refrain from talking on the dance floor or in the shoe area.
+Take all conversations out to the lobby or outdoors.

 Being with Our Music

 Our particular approach to Ecstatic Dance opens with flowing music to warm-up the body, builds steadily in tempo & intensity to reach peaks of ecstasy, and eventually glides into meditative, heart-chakra stillness.
 During the journey we play a very wide variety of music across different genres.
 If there's a song you don't prefer or that doesn't seem danceable at first, we invite you to be curious and try to discover it in your body.
 Or use it as an opportunity to work with the judgements that arise.
 Or hold witness for how others are feeling the music.
 Or take a break to visit our altar or get some water.
 Just know that the music keeps changing, so something different is coming soon.